- NameSampo: yet another semantic sampo portal released

 The first text book about Semantic Web and Linked Data in Finnish,...

 11.4.2018 12:28 by eahyvone

-- Agata Dominowska, Elsi Hyttinen, Peter Ivanics, Mikko Koho, Ilona Pikkanen and Risto Turunen: Hiding in Plain Sight: Literature in Newspapers and How to Approach it
+- Agata Dominowska, Elsi Hyttinen, Peter Ivanics, Mikko Koho, Ilona Pikkanen and Risto Turunen: Hiding in Plain Sight: Poetry in Newspapers and How to Approach it

 Linked Open Data Infrastructure for Digital Humanities in Finland